The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Numerical result

-Here we investigate the difference in the 1D flux power spectrum between our four simulations with the method mentioned in Sec.\ref{subsec:DataAnalysis}, which enables us to quantitatively study the effect of the modified initial condition and dynamics introduced by FDM.
-Furthermore, our result of 1D flux power spectrum will be used to fit the BOSS/XQ-100 data and we shall comment on the FDM mass lower limit obtained in Ref.~\citep{armengaud2017constraining,irvsivc2017first}.
+Here we investigate the difference in the 1D flux power spectrum among our four simulations with the method mentioned in Sec.\ref{subsec:DataAnalysis}, which enables us to quantitatively study the effect of the modified initial condition and dynamics introduced by FDM.
+Furthermore, our result of 1D flux power spectrum will be used to compare with the BOSS/XQ-100 data.

 In Fig.~\ref{Fig:3Dpower}, we compare the 3D power spectra at different redshifts among different simulations \textbf{CDM}, \textbf{FIC}, \textbf{FDM} and \textbf{F23}.
 In the left panel of Fig.~\ref{Fig:3Dpower}, the effect of FDM initial condition is almost negligible at low redshifts but plays an important role at high redshifts.
 However, the effect of QP is non-negligible even at low redshifts.
 During the non-linear gravitational evolution even without the QP, the power spectrum of the simulation \textbf{FIC} grows differently from the simulation \textbf{CDM}.
-However, at present time $z=0$ the power spectra of the simulations \textbf{FIC} and \textbf{CDM} almost overlap, and one can barely see the difference between them.
+However, at $z=0$ the power spectra of the simulations \textbf{FIC} and \textbf{CDM} almost overlap, and one can barely see the difference between them.
 The effect of the FDM initial condition turns out to be a tiny suppression on power spectrum at low redshifts.

-On the other hand, the power spectrum of the simulation \textbf{FDM} is clearly different from the simulation \textbf{FIC} and from the simulation \textbf{CDM} at low redshifts because of the non-trivial QP effect.
+On the other hand, the power spectrum of the simulation \textbf{FDM} is clearly different from the simulations \textbf{FIC} and \textbf{CDM} at low redshifts because of the non-trivial QP effect.
 For the power spectrum of the simulation \textbf{F23}, the suppression on small scales is even more significant than all other simulations due to its larger QP.